How to Choose the Best Heat Applied Transfer for Custom Printing

 With all of our screen printed transfers, time, temperature, and pressure are important.
 I can’t stress that enough.

 Do not ever use a pillow with screen printed transfers.
 Unless specified on our instructions, you don’t need an extra cover sheet either.
 The transfer carrier provides the necessary covering.
-(An example when you may want to use a cover sheet is if you are doing multiple applications and the ink from a previous application is exposed.)
+(If you are doing multiple applications and the ink from a previous application is exposed, this would be an example when you may want to use a cover sheet.)

 We hope this guide helps give you an idea of when to use each transfer type and each screen printed transfer formula.